ZorAttC/libfranka-docker/README.md

 	docker-compose up

 in the respective `docker_launch_files` directory.
-The only requirements on the host machine is to have a realtime capable kernel and [Docker](https://docs.docker.com/get-docker/) with [Compose](https://docs.docker.com/compose/install/) plugin installed.
+The only requirements on the host machine is to have a realtime capable kernel and to have [Docker](https://docs.docker.com/get-docker/) with [Compose](https://docs.docker.com/compose/install/) plugin installed.
 To enable display mounting (e.g. for RVIZ), run

 	xhost +local:docker